 Plenty of high end features without the sticker shock of the Luxe markers.

-The Smart Parts Shocker is like the Luxe Jr. While it doesnt have a talking board, it does have some of the nicer features seen only in high end guns.
+The Planet Eclipse GTEK 170R is a light weight, super controllable, and fast shooting paintball gun.
+While it doesnt have a talking board, it does have some of the nicer features seen only in high end guns.
 The gun is ball on ball accurate, has a push button bolt removal system.
 The circuit board has a water resistant OLED display which makes it much easier to modify your settings on the fly.
 Programming the board is done via USB Mini and a Windows powered PC.
 The trigger guard is nice and roomy — a big plus for the more advanced players.
 Eye covers are easily accessible.
 The body is a bit longer than our Empire Axe 2.0 selection which makes for a more comfortable playing experience.
 The XLS gun comes with an accurate 14″ Freak XL barrel so for those with the kit, you are in luck.
 Otherwise, plan to shell out a few extra bones and grab the set.
 The Boremaster XL kit is definitely worth it.

 A big plus over earlier versions of the shocker is that this one runs on a lower pressure of 140psi.
 This ended up producing a quieter shot then the RSX that we had tested out previously.
 The Shockers shoot 68 caliber paintballs and run on compressed air exclusively.
 Don’t bother with co2 on these guns, it just won’t cut it.